Complete-Genomics/DNBSEQ_Complete_WGS/README.md

       Run Variant Quality Score Recalibration (VQSR) of GATK. [true]

     --split_by_intervals BOOL [only valid when '--var_tool' contains "gatk" and '--use_megabolt' is false] Utilizes -L option for GATK haplotypecaller; split by chromosome. [true]

-    --dv_version STRING [only valid when '--var_tool' contains "dv"] Specify the DeepVariant version. [default: pangenome_aware_deepvariant-head784362481]
-      modify dv_sif_image and dv_pangenome path in modules/nextflow.config if you encounter issues loading container or reference
   ...

     ```